yigitaktan/XeQueryReplayer/ab-test/README.md

 > In this setup, our production database, DemoDB, is currently running on SQL Server 2019 with a 120 compatibility level.
 As part of the migration scenario, this database will be moved to a newly deployed SQL Server 2025 instance, where its compatibility level will then be raised to 170.

+> [!NOTE]
+> DemoDB is used as an example.
+Replace database names, versions, and compatibility levels.

 ## Getting Started
 First, we need a test server with SQL Server 2025 installed.
 This will be our replay server.
 If you don't already have one, make sure you set up a dedicated test environment running SQL Server 2025.